soundslikework/lets-learn-web-dev/README.md

 * [Learning Web Design](https://www.amazon.ca/Learning-Web-Design-Beginners-JavaScript/dp/1449319270) by Jennifer Robbins was a book I had when I started learning and it's a great 'from-the-start' kind of an introduction
 * [Eloquent JavaScript](https://eloquentjavascript.net/) is a classic, and available both for free online and paid as a book if you prefer
 * [Web Design with HTML, CSS, JavaScript and jQuery](https://www.amazon.ca/Web-Design-HTML-JavaScript-jQuery/dp/1118907442/ref=pd_sim_14_2/135-8639174-5034444?_encoding=UTF8&pd_rd_i=1118907442&pd_rd_r=57f1584b-5187-11e9-88de-bdc5d031db6a&pd_rd_w=PHGEL&pd_rd_wg=jC90R&pf_rd_p=29a85b27-a36a-4f8d-94ca-61aa962c5f39&pf_rd_r=EYRGSPPSJWAFBKSA4WXW&psc=1&refRID=EYRGSPPSJWAFBKSA4WXW) is another set that is supposed to be good for the beginner
+* A lot of books can be taken out from the [Library](https://www.torontopubliclibrary.ca/search.jsp?Ntt=html+css+javascript), which is one of my favorite things about the city.

 ## Online Resources